aoloe/php-senape/README.md

 Short term tasks:

+- why  it is impossible to submit the reply form? (on submit i get a "received no data" error from the server)
 - in js add the form and the comments through template
   - the api should only return in the list the fields that are meant to be shown (no hash, email, ...)
 - make sure that the comments do not contain invalid markup